A Guess Isn’t Good Enough for a Jury

 Brain and Mood, Behavior and Mental Performance

-A Traumatic Brain Injury (TBI) or Mild Brain Injury (a different diagnosis), can develop into dementia.
+A Traumatic Brain Injury (TBI) or Mild Brain Injury (mTBI, a different diagnosis), can develop into Chronic traumatic encephalopathy (CTE).
 We have seen this with victims of repeated concussion, athletes in contact sports or victims of persistent physical abuse.
 A single incident which results in a brain injury may have the same results: assault, an accident, even a fall can result in a brain injury.
 It may not develop into a permanent condition but any brain injury may accompany changes in behavior and mood, mental performance–clarity of thought, decision-making, even interpretation of “reality.”

 Dr. Adhia has treated and evaluated drug use, and the impact of misusing doctor-prescribed and over the counter pharmaceuticals.